hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

-description: Hyperledger Besu private network quickstart tutorial
+description: Hyperledger Besu private network tutorial
 <!--- END of page meta data -->

-# Private Network Quickstart Tutorial
+# Private Network Example Tutorial

-The Private Network Quickstart uses the Hyperledger Besu Docker image to run a private network of Besu nodes managed by Docker Compose.
+The Private Network Example uses the Hyperledger Besu Docker image to run a private network of Besu nodes managed by Docker Compose.

 !!! important
-    The Private Network Quickstart runs a private network suitable for education or demonstration purposes.
+    The Private Network Example runs a private network suitable for education or demonstration purposes.
-    The Private Network Quickstart is not intended for running production networks.
+    The Private Network Example is not intended for running production networks.

 ## Prerequisites